ronBP95/bforb-p3/README.md

 ---
 ### User Stories & Wireframes
-The planning materials used to build this app.
-* High-level user stories.

 As a user I want to choose between a host account or guest account.
 As a user I want to be able to log in to the app.